stackforge/fuel-docs/devdocs/develop/architecture.rst

 create a cloud environment. *Nailgun* is the most important service.
 It is a RESTful application written in Python that contains all the business logic of the system.
-A user can interact with it either using the *Fuel Web* interface or by the means of *CLI utility*.
+A user can interact with it either using the *Fuel Web* interface or with the help of *CLI utility*.
 He can create a new environment, edit its settings, assign roles to the discovered nodes, and start the deployment process of the new OpenStack cluster.